full-spectrum/neo4clj/docs/examples.md

 To make it easier to fetch nodes and relationships, we have made a function to do it all in one single call.

-The `nodes` key specifies a vector of [lookup representations](representations.md#lookup) of node to get from the database.

 The `relatioships` key specifies a vector of [relationship representations](representations.md#relationship) which needs to exists between the nodes to match.

 The `returns` key specifies a vector of `ref-id` from the other two keys to return as the result of the call.